Director | Online & Distance Learning

 He was ordained to the Gospel ministry in May of 2010 at Faith Baptist Church in Pensacola, Florida, and soon after, he moved to Round Rock, Texas, as the bivocational Assistant Pastor in a church planting team.
 Having served in that capacity for three years and seeing the young church mature and grow, he was called to a new ministry.

 Phillip joined the Maranatha Online and Distance Learning as the Assistant Director in July of 2013, managing operations, advising online students, and coordinating the Bridge to Campus program.
-He currently teaches various courses on campus and online.
+In June of 2016, he became the third Director of Online & Distance Learning for MBU.
+He currently teaches teacher education courses on campus and online.
 In his spare time, he enjoys fishing, hunting, and hockey.

 Favorite Part of Teaching Online: